pcordone/CS573-Fall-2021-project/README.md

 * Change the visualization from a radial stacked bar chart to a radial line chart for the new dataset.

 Week 10
 * Discuss in 1 on 1 with Prof. Curran ideas for how to visualize the new dataset.
-Decided on binning the data to reduce the amount of data that is being visualized.  the line chart showed too much to be meaningful.
+Decided on binning the data to reduce the amount of data that is being visualized.  the line chart had too many overlapping lines to be meaning.
+Preprocessing the data without loosing the essential features will reduce the data to a more manageable size.

 Week 11
-* Add the additional menus for choosing the period and all accounts.<br>
+* Code bining of data by different criteria and try out visualizations.

 Week 12
 * Add the choice of period cycle selection.<br>